microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_privatelink/_index.md

 ## Use Azure Private Link to securrely connect networks to Azure Arc

 The following README will guide you on how to use [Azure Private Link](https://docs.microsoft.com/en-us/azure/private-link/private-link-overview) to securely connect from an Azure Arc-enabled server to Azure PaaS services.
-[This feature](https://docs.microsoft.com/en-us/azure/azure-arc/servers/private-link-security) not only allows you to link your Azure PaaS services to your virtual network using private endpoints but also enables you to connect your on-premises or multi-cloud resources with Azure Arc and ensure that all traffic is being send over a VPN or ExpressRoute connection.
+[This feature](https://docs.microsoft.com/en-us/azure/azure-arc/servers/private-link-security) not only allows you to link your Azure PaaS services to your virtual network using private endpoints but also enables you to connect your on-premises or multi-cloud resources with Azure Arc and ensure that all traffic is being sent over a VPN or ExpressRoute connection.

 In this guide, you will emulate a hybrid environment connected to Azure over a VPN, hybrid resources will be Arc-enabled and Azure Private Link will be used to connect to an Azure PaaS service over a private connection.
 To complete this process you will: